 The first step to choosing any PV solar system is to figure out what size system you want.
-There are many factors one needs to take into account and we are happy to give a hand with that.
+There are many factors one needs to take into account and we are here to assist and explain things simply and clearly.

-Solar Central considers a lot of factors before deciding the size of the solar system which suits the budget and needs of all the clients.
+At Velocity Solar we consider many factors before deciding the size of the solar system which suits the budget and needs of all the clients.

-Additionally, we hope that the major factors assist you further in making the most reliable and correct decision about comparing the solar system sizes.
+Additionally, we hope that the information provided here assists you further in making the most reliable and correct decision about comparing the solar system sizes.

 Currently, the residential solar industry offers 7 typical sizes of solar systems:

 Generally, the size of the solar system depends on the following:

 - Availability of physical and unshaded area with maximum exposure to sunlight